- Questions About Getting and Using Clipper®

 - Participating transit agencies for the purpose of operating and managing Clipper;

-- In order to comply with laws or legal processes served on MTC or the Clipper Customer Service Center Contractor.
+- In order to comply with laws or legal processes served on MTC or Clipper Contractors.

-Customer PII may only be used to perform necessary account management and customer service related activities.
+Customer PII may only be used by MTC to perform necessary account management activities.
 Customers who wish to use Clipper anonymously may do so by not registering their cards.
-Unregistered cards do not require patron PII.

 The full policy is available at: clippercard.com/privacy

 How long is Personally Identifiable Information (PII) retained by Clipper?

 For the period from July 1, 2014 through December 31, 2014, Clipper received six subpoenas requesting information.
 Information was released in one case because the Clipper was served with a federal subpoena.
 Information was also released pursuant to three of the subpoenas because the signed written consent of the person whose records were being sought was obtained.
 In the other two instances, MTC was required to withhold the requested information due to the statutory requirements of California Streets & Highways Code Section 31490, which became effective on January 1, 2014 with respect to electronic transit fare collection systems; Additionally, Clipper was also served with two search warrants and two good cause statements during this period.
 Information was released in one case; in the other case no responsive records were found.

 This information will be updated and posted on an annual basis.